 Organizations adopt the best industry practices to improve the quality of service organization.
-ITIL is one of the best frameworks recognized in ITSM [5].
+ITIL is one of the best frameworks recognize in ITSM [5].
 This framework can be implemented in large and medium scale organizations [6].
-ITIL has five interconnected cycles namely service strategy, service design, service transitions, service operations, and continuous improvement [7].
-This paper discusses the implementation of service design at University e-commerce (Unimart).
+ITIL has five interconnected cycles namely service strategy, service design, service transitions, service operations, and continuous i converge operations, and continuous i converge operations, and continuous i converge operations.
 There are eight processes in service design [8] including: Service Catalog Management, Service Level Management, Capacity Management, Supplier Management, Availability Management, Information Security Management, Continuity Management of IT Services.